 Most of us have used a template in the past to create a presentation or start a document, and many of us are guilty of reusing the last great version of a document as a starting point instead of locating and using a template.
 This pragmatic approach helps to avoid wheel reinvention and utilises the efforts of the clever person who created the file in the first place – however, the problem with reusing a last good version versus using a template is that your new file takes on any issues that existed in the original doc, and you could very likely be using out of date branding, terminology and styles.

-If you’re planning to move to Office 365, here are some things to consider that’ll help you prepare your business for life in the cloud.
+If you’re planning to upgrade to Office 365, here are some things to consider that’ll help you prepare your business for life in the cloud.
 Read more

-If you have Office 365, you’re able to access your emails, calendar and documents from any device as long as you have an internet connection.
+If you have Office 365 working remotely is easy.
+You’re able to access your emails, calendar and documents from any device as long as you have an internet connection.
 So, if you travel far or stay close to home over holidays, you can use a laptop, desktop, tablet or phone to access your work files and information.
 Read more

 Maybe you haven’t yet realised you could use SharePoint for more than just storing your documents and folders?

 Don’t worry – you’re not alone.
 SharePoint makes the old adage ‘you don’t know what you don’t know’ seem like an understatement.
 Read more